amphellix/FUTURE_DS_02/README.md

 The following Power BI features and functionalities were utilized:
 **Data Import and Transformation**: Using Power Query to clean and shape data.
 **Relationships & Star Schema**: Establishing one-to-many relationships for efficient filtering and slicer interactions.
-**DAX Measures**: Creating KPIs like Avg_Rating_Stars, Total Sales, and Bar Color.
+**DAX Measures**: Creating KPIs like Total profits, Total Sales, and Total losses made.
 **Visualizations**: Leveraging cards, bar charts, trend lines, treemaps, tables and image visuals.
 **Drill-through and Tooltips**: Enabling detailed analysis at product and customer levels.
 **Slicers & Filters**: Allowing users to filter data by customer name, category, mode of shipping and segment

 # Data Modeling
 The model follows a star schema approach:
-The central Fashion fact table holds core transactional data.
+The central Orders fact table holds core transactional data.
 It connects to dimension tables like:
-Date (for time-based analysis)
+- Date (for time-based analysis)
-People
+- People
-Product(for data relating to the products)
+- Product(for data relating to the products)
-Customer
+- Customer
-Returns
+- Returns
 The report meausures table holds reusable DAX measures and logic to simplify the report-building process and enhance performance.
 This model ensures optimized relationships and efficient data retrieval for visual interactions.